a-lapsley/MarkInChiV2/README.md

 - R groups with multiple connections where connection points are different will generate a somewhat meaningful MarkInChI string however the connectivity is not well defined
 - Isotopically labelled compounds are supported
 - MarkInChI string does not depend on initial R group labelling which should resolve issues with stereochemistry in the old MarkInChI software
+- Variable attachments where the attachment is either a single atom or structure (R groups not yet supported).
+Note that these attachments are not yet canonicalised in terms of identical connection points and so the generated InChI does depend on how the MolFile is defined

 ## Limitations
 - Compounds with more than 201 R groups